ABOUT THE ENSEMBLE

 PAST SEASON REPERTOIRE

-• Ride On, King Jesus – Traditional Spiritual, arr.
+- My Soul’s Been Anchored in the Lord– Traditional Spiritual, arr.
 Moses Hogan